varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   When neither a -f nor a -b argument are given, `varnishd` will not start the worker process but process cli commands.

--F

-  Do not fork, run in the foreground.

--g group

-  Specifies the name of an unprivileged group to which the child process should switch before it starts accepting connections.
-This is a shortcut for specifying the group run-time parameter.

 -h <type[,options]>